 Independence From Meat Day – The majority of people it seems eat meat every single day.
 Why not give your digestion (and your health) a break from that and spend the day NOT eating meat!

-Outdoor Activity – Instead of barbecuing burgers or hotdogs, try vegetables instead like zucchini, corn, peppers, etc. You can use a grill basket like this to cook them up on the grill.
+Outdoor Activity – Instead of barbecuing burgers or hotdogs, try vegetables instead like zucchini, corn, peppers, etc. You can use a grill basket to cook them up on the grill.

 Indoor Activity – Discover some vegetarian dishes to cook for the day.
 An omelet with capers, peppers and artichokes for breakfast.
 Garden burger sandwich with chips for lunch.
 Pasta with homemade tomato sauce, a salad and garlic bread for dinner!